 There are many effective ways to recognize staff milestones and they don’t have to be extravagant.
 Consider things like:

 - Stopping by their door to let them know you saw the win, and you appreciate their work

 - Sending them recognition through email and including their direct supervisor

-- Sending an office-wide email to make others aware of their good work
+- Sending an office-wide email or Slack message to make others aware of their good work

 - Recognition within a staff-meeting

 - A phone call or text to the employee to express your appreciation.

 These little acts go a long way in keeping employees feeling appreciated and engaged.

 I remember when I was just a few years into my current job, my office underwent major renovations.
 My boss back then asked the construction team if he could keep these big, concrete chunks of the floor they’d removed (I’m sure they thought it was a strange request).